tyhal/crie/doc/cli/crie_fmt.md

 ### Options

 ```
-  -e, --continue            show all errors rather than stopping at the first
+  -a, --continue            show all errors rather than stopping at the first
   -g, --git-diff            only check files changed in git
   -t, --git-target string   a target branch to compare against e.g 'remote/branch' or 'branch'
   -h, --help                help for fmt